When was James Madison born?

 In the overall scheme of things, his portrayal of the American Indian culture was a failure.
 He didn’t value their society or their beliefs.
 Instead, he worked out deals to buy their land for a low cost and supplies.

 He also encouraged them to give up their nomadic ways of hunting.
 Instead, he wanted them to stay in one location and farm.
 Naturally, the Native Americans weren’t happy with this new way of life.

 He did this to help the United States grow and access land they didn’t before.
 Madison had a vision for the county that included expansion and development.
 It was a quest to offer a peaceful existence rather than people being fearful of Indians when they tried to establish a home on new land or explore unknown territories.

 One of the ideas he introduced was for white women to marry Indian men.
 He felt it would break down the barriers, but it upset people.

 The idea was pushed aside due to the opposition to it.
 Publicly, he was optimistic that the whites and Indians could find harmony together on the land.

 However, in private, he was overheard saying that the Indians were savages who could never be tamed or trusted on more than one occasion.
 While his intentions may have been good, this is considered the biggest failure of his presidential career.

 After the Presidency

 He enjoyed a good debate and discussing philosophy.
 He loved to mentor and tutor young men he felt had potential in the world of politics.
-He would guide them, try to instill values and morals in them, and help them to feel confident with standing firm in their beliefs.
+He would guide them, try to instill values and morals, and help them feel confident with standing firm in their beliefs.
 Most of them were in awe of Madison.
 They appreciated the time he dedicated to them and all they learned from him.